2020 National Centre for Diversity Awards - Number 1 for Equality, Diversity and Inclusion

 2019 TES FE Awards

-During 2019 we were shortlisted for the prestigious Times Further Education Sixth Form College of the Year Award for the third year running.
+During 2019 we were named the Times Further Education Sixth Form College of the Year.

 The Times’ Sixth Form College of the Year Award recognises Sixth Form Colleges that epitomise the qualities which make the Sixth Form College sector so distinctive; excellence in teaching and learning and excellence in outcomes for young people aged 16-19.
 It also recognises Sixth Form Colleges who reach out to other institutions, with a commitment to sharing their good practice and raising achievement across the whole post 16 sector.
 Being shortlisted for this Award was a fantastic accolade.

 Robert Halfon, Apprenticeships & Skills Minister, said: "You are champions of Further Education and play a vital role in ensuring that [young] people of all backgrounds get on the ladder of opportunity to fulfil their potential."